Caritas Austria: Structure

+Staff members and volunteers

+In 2024, Caritas Austria had more than 17,000 employees and around 46,000 volunteers.

+6,046 employees worked in the field of care and nursing.

+Of the more than 40,000 Caritas volunteers all over the country, more than 3,000 teenagers were involved with youngCaritas.

+Work

+Caritas Austria ran 71 shelters for homeless persons in 2024 with a total of 2,080 beds and 53 retirement and care homes, as well as 12 mother and child centres with accommodation for 203 mothers and their children and 71 Caritas social counselling centres offering advice and help to people in need.

+Another focus area is the work with people with disabilities.
+In 2024, Caritas offered more than 12,000 care places and almost 3,000 workshop places for people with disabilities.
+In addition, more than 7,000 people with disabilities received psychosocial support, and 1,800 benefitted from assisted living facilities.

+In 2022, Caritas Austria supported 508 foreign aid projects worldwide with a total volume amounting to 67.4 million euro.

 Financing

 Over the past decades, Caritas has transformed itself from a donor company to a service company in the vicinity of the public sector.
 Meanwhile (2017) only about 8% of the expenses are covered by donations (including church contributions), in 2015 it was still about 10%.
 The predominant part (62%) is accounted for by fees for services from public funds, the rest largely by private fees and (state) subsidies.

 Due to the strong dependence on (state) service fees, the self-definition as an aid organisation is partly doubted and Caritas is described as "a company with an annual turnover of over 900 million euros".
 This criticism was rejected by Caritas President Landau with reference to the general interest in the work of Caritas.

 In 2017, donations rose to 77.58 million euros.
 This makes Caritas the non-profit organisation with the highest donations in Austria.

 Caritas' turnover is exempt from turnover tax.